DeRuina/DeRuina/README.md

 - 📫 How to reach me: **ruinadd@gmail.com**

-- ⚡ Fun facts: I brew my own beer and I can instruct you to shoot a gun.
+- ⚡ Fun facts: I brew my own beer and I can instruct you on how to shoot a gun.

 <h1 align="left">🛠 Language and tools</h1>
 <p align="left">